 The Orkney chair is probably one of the most iconic pieces of Scottish vernacular furniture.
+Now highly collectable (with examples at the Victoria & Albert Museum) Orkney chairs were originally made with a very practical design.

 Some Orkney chairs have solid seats and others have woven seats made from marram or bent grass.
 Most of the earlier Orkney chairs had solid seats and often have box panels on the front and sides, to keep off draughts and reflect heat from the fire.
 On occasion, you do find Orkney chairs with a little drawer on the front or side.
 This would have been used for the storing of documents, or perhaps a bottle of whisky or a bible.